Aripiprazole lauroxil (US brand name Aristada®) is an extended-release injectable second-generation (“atypical”) antipsychotic.

-For the first 21 days, give BOTH oral aripiprazole and aripiprazole lauroxil.
+Step 4: For the first 21 days, give BOTH oral aripiprazole and aripiprazole lauroxil.

-Adjust the dose and the interval between doses based on response and side effects.
+Step 5: Adjust the dose and the interval between doses based on response and side effects.

-If the patient needs an increase in the dose, you can either increase the dose when the next injection is due OR give the aripiprazole lauroxil earlier than scheduled.
+Step 6: If the patient needs an increase in the dose, you can either increase the dose when the next injection is due OR give the aripiprazole lauroxil earlier than scheduled.
 However, the earliest a second injection can be given is 14 days after the first one.

-If the person later starts on a strong inhibitor or inducer of either cytochrome P450 2D6 or 3A4 to be taken for more than two weeks, you will have to adjust the dose of the aripiprazole lauroxil.
+Step 7: If the person later starts on a strong inhibitor or inducer of either cytochrome P450 2D6 or 3A4 to be taken for more than two weeks, you will have to adjust the dose of the aripiprazole lauroxil.

 Copyright 2017-23, Simple and Practical Medical Education, LLC.
 All rights reserved.
 May not be reproduced in any form without express written permission.
 Disclaimer: The content on this website is provided as general education for medical professionals.
-It is not intended or recommended for patients or other lay persons, or as a substitute for medical advice, diagnosis, or treatment.
+It is not intended or recommended for patients or other lay persons or as a substitute for medical advice, diagnosis, or treatment.
 Patients must always consult a qualified health care professional regarding their diagnosis and treatment.
 Healthcare professionals should always check this website for the most recently updated information.